skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/07_appendix_a_case_studies.md

 ### Summary

 CMS had a complicated problem to solve on a massive scale.
-By shifting to an agile approach, the agency is able to:
+By shifting to an agile approach, the agency's able to:

 - Retain flexibility for the modernization effort &mdash; even at this massive scale
 - Reduce the risks inherent in putting all resources into one vendor's hands